intel/clDNN/README.md

 (`C:/Program Files/clDNN` or `C:/Program Files (x86)/clDNN` on Windows).
 To change
 the installation path, use the option `-DCMAKE_INSTALL_PREFIX=<prefix>` when invoking CMake.

-## Disclaimers, Warranties, Legal Notices and Limitations of Liability
-> You may not use or facilitate the use of this document in connection with any infringement or other legal analysis concerning Intel products described herein.
-You agree to grant Intel® a non-exclusive, royalty-free license to any patent claim thereafter drafted which includes subject matter disclosed herein.
-No license (express or implied, by estoppel or otherwise) to any intellectual property rights is granted by this document.
-Intel® technologies' features and benefits depend on system configuration and may require enabled hardware, software or service activation.
-Performance varies depending on system configuration.
-No computer system can be absolutely secure.
-Check with your system manufacturer or retailer or learn more at [intel.com](http://www.intel.com).
-Intel® technologies may require enabled hardware, specific software, or services activation.
-Check with your system manufacturer or retailer.
-The products described may contain design defects or errors known as errata which may cause the product to deviate from published specifications.
-Current characterized errata are available on request.
-Intel® disclaims all express and implied warranties, including without limitation, the implied warranties of merchantability, fitness for a particular purpose, and non-infringement, as well as any warranty arising from course of performance, course of dealing, or usage in trade.
-All information provided here is subject to change without notice.
-Contact your Intel® representative to obtain the latest Intel product specifications and roadmaps.
-Copies of documents which have an order number and are referenced in this document may be obtained by calling 1-800-548-4725 or visit [here](http://www.intel.com/design/literature.htm).
-Intel, Centrino, vPro, Core, Thunderbolt, Ultrabook and the Intel logo are trademarks of Intel® Corporation in the U.S. and other countries.

 ---